1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 There are a total of ten available association types, though you will probably mostly use `"isParentOf"` or `"isChildOf"`.
 Any transcript entity may have an association with any association type with any other transcript entities, though the provider is responsible for generating meaningful transcripts.
 (E.g., don't generate a transcript where A is parent of B, which is parent of A.)

-To learn more about available associations, see the [AssocationType Vocabulary Description](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-InformationModel/ETServiceGroup_InfoModel.html#Enumerated_AssociationType) section within the Extended Transcript Service Information Model documentation.
+To learn more about available associations, see the [AssocationType Vocabulary Description](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-InformationModel/ETServiceGroup_InfoModel.html#Enumerated_AssociationType) section within the Information Model documentation.

 ### <a name=""></a> Adding a degree program and a course

 Let's wrap up this tutorial by adding a couple more transcript entity types.

-Amy is working on her PhD in Applied Physics, and she took a course in applied alternative energies:
+Amy is working on her PhD in Applied Physics, and she took a course in applied alternative energies.

+Let's define the transcript entities first:

 ```
 {